 The story doesn't end with Thor bumbling into this serpent and being swallowed whole.
 It doesn't even end with a single climatic battle.
 Instead, Thor collides with Jormungandr three separate times.
 Twice, he comes close to mastering the creature.
 Finally, he does slay it--but not without being mortally wounded.
 He kills Jormungandr, tearing the beast to shreds, and then collapses dead.

-This is the human story, as much as it is a Norse myth.
+This is the human story as much as it is a Norse myth.
 The serpents of life are everywhere.
 No matter where we turn, a powerful challenge awaits.
 Discrimination, violence, and hatred prove that the world is broken.
 We must strive against it every day, fighting for the sacred and our fellow humans, against a foe which it may seem we cannot possibly defeat: The cosmos.

 Yet neither Jormungandr, nor Voldemort, nor any incarnation of evil is easily displaced.
 To protect the world from them, a struggle must be endured.
 Jormungandr cannot be defeated at work, in school, or in relationships without struggle.
 Truly striving to do well at work is a struggle.
 Truly attempting to learn in school is a struggle.
 Truly listening to one's romantic partner in is a struggle.

 All of this is to say that Jormungandr functions as an embodiment of chaos in the world.
 Now, not all chaos is sufficient to end the world, but it often feels that way.
 There is no denying that at times the smallest irritant can be enough to drive us nearly to panic.
 Hence, when we face the big obstacles, they can seem like great and mighty serpents indeed, veritable dragons.